 Why ‘Today’s Sky’ at the end of each post?

-One of the first, long-term projects that I wrote about was a sky blanket: it was a ‘concept’ project where I crochet a row a day based on the colour of the sky, which I noted at the end of each blog post.
+One of the first, long-term projects I wrote about was a sky blanket: a ‘concept’ project where I crochet a row a day based on the colour of the sky, which I noted at the end of each blog post.
 You can read about my sky blanket here.

 Also, being based in the UK, we do love a bit of weather chat and now it’s become a habit that I can’t quite shake!!!!